 The RTS do not specify the exact requirements for the sandbox, yet it is plain clear that its functionality shall be as close as possible to the production environment so that PSPs can test upfront their applications and offer best possible services and top-notch user-experience to their end-customers.
 While some bigger banks can afford to develop and support the sandbox in-house, the article Article 19(6) of PSD2 states that ASPSPs can outsource this task to technical service providers.
 There are several companies on the market that provide technical support to banks in becoming PSD2 compliant and Salt Edge is one of them.

-Salt Edge is a fintech company specialized in building Open Banking APIs for interoperability between banks, payment service providers, and end-customers.
+Salt Edge is a fintech company specialised in building Open Banking APIs for interoperability between banks, payment service providers, and end-customers.
 With 60+ PSD2 sandboxes being built in just weeks (to be launched on March 14), the company has extensive expertise in PSD2 and RTS requirements imposed upon ASPSPs.

 So, tomorrow will show which banks have decided to sit back and wait for the storm and which are bravely sailing towards the Open Banking revolution.